JustOff/moon-tester-tool/README.md

-**Moon Tester Tool** is designed for testing compatibility of add-ons with **Pale Moon** and autocorrect [doubled text in Firefox themes](https://forum.palemoon.org/viewtopic.php?f=45&t=14082).
-It allows to install any extension or theme, regardless of target application and versions specified in its manifest.
-The extensions installed via **Moon Tester Tool** are marked with **[TEST]** (or **[FIX]** for themes) at the beginning of the name and can't be updated automatically.
+**Moon Tester Tool** is designed for testing compatibility of add-ons with Pale Moon.
+It allows to install any add-on, regardless of the application and version it was designed for.
+The add-ons installed using **Moon Tester Tool** are marked with `[TEST]` at the beginning of the name.

-##### Warning!
-Moon Tester Tool is intended for advanced users and for test purposes only!
+Extra features:

+- Update `chrome.manifest` rules to be compatible with Pale Moon
+- Disable automatic update for add-ons with forced compatibility
+- Allow to save installed add-ons from context menu
+- Help to re-install add-ons in compatibility mode

+##### WARNING!
+MOON TESTER TOOL IS INTENDED FOR ADVANCED USERS AND FOR TEST PURPOSES ONLY!

-Installation of improper extensions or themes may break the browser and lead to the damage or loss of data.
-You can't expect or ask for any support of extensions and themes installed via **Moon Tester Tool** neither from its authors, nor from developers of the browser.
+Installation of improper add-ons may break the browser and lead to the damage or loss of data.
+You cannot expect or ask for any support for add-ons installed using **Moon Tester Tool** neither from their authors, nor from developers of the browser.

-If you find the extension or theme that runs well, you have to contact author and ask him provide compatibility with **Pale Moon** officially.
+If you find the add-on that runs well, you have to contact its author and ask their to provide compatibility with Pale Moon officially, or fork it yourself if the license allows.